Two-dimensional bound excitons in real space and Landau quantization space: A comparative study: Main Results

-(iii) In the limit $\epsilon_v\rightarrow\infty$, the interaction strength tends to be zero.
-Although such a limiting case is not seen in the phase diagram, the asymptotic behavior that the component $i=n-1$ will dominate the $ns$ state can still be expected.
+(i) In the limit $\epsilon_v\rightarrow\infty$, the interaction strength tends to be zero.
+Although such a limiting case is not seen in the phase diagram, the asymptotic behavior that the component $i=n-1$ dominates the $ns$ state can still be expected.
 This is consistent with the above intuitive analysis of the case without the Coulomb interactions.

+(ii) With decreasing $\epsilon_v$, the interaction strength increases.
+At a fixed $B$, the increasing interaction will drive the dominant component to shift from $i=n-1$ to $i=0$ successively.
+This is because the low-$i$ electron-hole pairs can have a more compact wavefunction and allow the attractive Coulomb interactions gain more energy.
+For the strong interactions, the gain in the Coulomb interaction energy outweighs the kinetic energy penalty of moving away from the non-interacting state, which makes the lower $i$ component dominant.
+When $B$ grows, the critical $\epsilon_v$ separating the different components gradually decreases.
+Note that the two asterisks marked in each figure correspond to the two sets of parameters $(B,\epsilon_v)$ chosen in Fig.~\ref{Fig4}(a), from which the dominant component shift in the $3s$ and $4s$ states can be understood.

+(iii) When $\epsilon_v=1$, the interaction strength reaches its maximum.
+For the field range $B\sim(0, 65\text{ T})$, in Fig.~\ref{Fig5}(a) of the $2s$ state, the dominant component remains as $i=0$.
+By comparison, in Fig.~\ref{Fig5}(b) of the $3s$ state, the dominant component will shift from $i=0$ to $1$ when $B>32$ T; in Fig.~\ref{Fig5}(c) of the $4s$ state, the dominant component will shift to $i=1$ when $B>13$ T and further to $i=2$ when $B>46$ T.

-Based on these observations, we reveal that in the $ns$ states, the magnetic field will drive the dominant component to be the electron-hole pair of $i=n-1$, while the Coulomb interactions will drive the dominant component to the pair of the lower $i$ that owns the lower energy; their competitions determine the dominant component behaviors in Fig.~\ref{Fig5}.
+Based on these observations, we reveal that in the $ns$ state, the magnetic field will drive the dominant component to the electron-hole pair of $i=n-1$, while the Coulomb interactions will drive the dominant component to the pair of the lower $i$ that owns the lower energy; their competitions determine the dominant component behaviors in Fig.~\ref{Fig5}.
 We suggest that the roles played by the magnetic field and Coulomb interactions in determining the dominant component can also be found in other exciton states, $p$, $d$, $f$, $\cdots$.